FranciSessa/C130-Pareto-Optimizer---Interactive-3D-Visualization-Tool/README.md

 ![Platform](https://img.shields.io/badge/platform-Windows-lightgrey.svg)
 ![Python](https://img.shields.io/badge/python-3.11-blue.svg)

 The tool allows engineers and researchers to visualize trade-offs between different design objectives (e.g., span, chord, wing position) and instantly see the resulting aircraft configuration in 3D.
+The geometry of the wing has been varied while maintaining constant relative ratios such as the ratio of the tip chord to the root chord.

 ## ✨ Features
 - You can choose to display 3 types of optimization: